Please read all the information carefully BEFORE booking your retreat.

 Bed linen: Please bring your own bed linen – sheet, duvet cover and pillow cases.
 Please also bring your own blanket if you think you will need one.

 Communal work: On retreats we live as a community and daily jobs of up to an hour a day are shared between everyone.
-At the moment we can’t support women who are unable to join the communal work rota due to fewer retreatants and more C-19 related cleaning required.
+At the moment we can’t guarantee to support women who are unable to join the communal work rota due to fewer retreatants and more C-19 related cleaning required.
+Please contact the office if you're unable to participate but would like explore if you could come.
 You will be allocated the same daily job for the duration of the retreat.

 What if I become ill with COVID 19 symptoms on retreat?

-- If you become ill with any Covid 19 symptoms you must let the retreat team know immediately and self-isolate in your room.
-We will ask you to return home, take a Covid test, and let Taraloka know the results.
+- If you become ill with any Covid 19 symptoms, (including new headache or common cold symptoms such as sneezing, sore throat or runny nose as they are now also common COVID symptoms post-vaccination,) you must let the retreat team know immediately and self-isolate in your room.
+We will ask you to return home, take a PCR test, and let Taraloka know the results.
 If that test is positive we will contact Test and Trace and will be required to release everyone’s personal contact information to them.

 - If you fall ill having travelled here on public transport you will need to travel home with your pre-arranged lift straight away.